What Age Do Kids Stop Playing with Toys?

 Ensuring that play remains a fun and engaging part of a child’s life, regardless of age, requires understanding, creativity, and flexibility.
 Here are a few strategies for encouraging play in different age groups:

 1. 0-2 years: Encourage sensory play.
-Toys that stimulate the senses, such as rattles, musical and textured toys, can help young children explore their environment.
+Toys that stimulate the senses, such as rattles and musical and textured toys, can help young children explore their environment.

 2. 3-4 years: Introduce problem-solving toys.
 Simple puzzles and construction sets can help children learn to think critically and solve problems.

 5. 13-18 years: Support independent interests.
-Allow teenagers to explore their interests, whether that’s through musical instruments, art supplies, computer programming, or literature.
+Allow teenagers to explore their interests through musical instruments, art supplies, computer programming, or literature.

 6. 19+ years: Reinforce the importance of lifelong play.
 Encourage adults to engage in puzzles, crafting, tech gadgets, and physical activities to stimulate the mind and promote relaxation.